-Liveaboards to San Benedicto, part of the Socorro Islands, or officially known as, the Revillagigedo Archipelago, will be escorting divers to one of the best dive areas for seeing large palagics.
-The Socorro Islands are a group of four volcanic islands located in the Pacific ocean about 400km (250mi) off the coast of the southern tip of Baja California; a south western state of Mexico.
+Liveaboards to San Benedicto, part of the Socorro Islands, or officially known as, the Revillagigedo Archipelago, will be escorting divers to one of the best dive areas for seeing large pelagics.
+The Socorro Islands are a group of four volcanic islands located in the Pacific Ocean about 400km (250mi) off the coast of the southern tip of Baja California; a southwestern state of Mexico.
 This archipelago is a popular dive area and most popular for the different pelagic species which you will have a chance to see and dive with.
 The other three islands are Socorro Island, Roca Partida and Clarion; all incredible dive sites in their own ways.
-Roca San Benedicto is the second smallest of the islands; an uninhabited island with volcanic crater, lush green forestry and is 10km squared.
-This island is teaming with life above and below the water.
+Roca San Benedicto is the second smallest of the islands; an uninhabited island with a volcanic crater, lush green forestry and is 10km squared.
+This island is teeming with life above and below the water.

-San Benedicto, and the rest of the Revillagigedo Archipelago, is a year round dive area, but each season brings its own gems.
-Due to it's remote location this area is best reached by a liveaboard cruise.
+San Benedicto, and the rest of the Revillagigedo Archipelago, is a year-round dive area, but each season brings its own gems.
+Due to its remote location, this area is best reached by a liveaboard cruise.
 The calmest seas are from November to May with the waters being around 28 degrees Celsius (82 degrees Fahrenheit) in November, 21 degrees Celsius (69 degrees Fahrenheit) in February and back up to 25 degrees Celsius (68 degrees Fahrenheit) in May.
-These winter months also bring with them the main spectacles; the many pelagics species which migrate through here but also the permanent residents of this area which are the Giant Pacific Manta Rays and many species of sharks.
-The visibility here depends solely on the plankton in the water which depends on the moon, but in general the visibility varies from 15 - 50m (49 - 164ft).
+These winter months also bring with them the main spectacles; the many pelagic species which migrate through here but also the permanent residents of this area which are the Giant Pacific Manta Rays and many species of sharks.
+The visibility here depends solely on the plankton in the water which depends on the moon, but in general, the visibility varies from 15 - 50m (49 - 164ft).